zhixingfeng/iGDA/README.md

 https://www.dropbox.com/sh/umi03t3eendcktf/AABhXy2cNfQAr0wBike87Kc0a?dl=0

 The run time of demo 1~3 is expected to be several minutes with 16 cores, but may vary depending on the specific machines and their working conditions.
-It takes about 5 hours to finish demo 4 with 32 cores due to its size.
+It might take about several hours to finish demo 4 with 32 cores due to its size.

 # Maintainer